Burt Caesar: Consulting, curatorial and other work

 His work as a tutor includes working with award-winning producer and director Tim Reid, founder of the Legacy Media Institute, on intensive filmmakers workshops both in the UK and the US, in partnership with the British Film Institute (BFI).

 Caesar is also a creative consultant at the Museum of London Docklands.
 Discovering his family name in the papers of Thomas and John Mills, plantation owners in St Kitts, during the development of the exhibition Sugar and Slavery, Caesar said: "For all British citizens of West Indian origin the Mills papers are vital documents in the often hidden or 'lost' history of slavery in the islands.
 As someone born in St. Kitts, and now living in London, these papers are even more important.
 On a personal level, there may be a direct family connection: a 'Caesar' is listed in the Mills papers.
 And on the grander scale of historical legacy, they provide further evidence of the long established link between the West Indies and England.
 My fellow Kittitians and I are descended from survivors of one side of a brutal and profitable trade which always had London at its centre."
 Caesar is the brother of filmmaker Imruh Bakari.

 Caesar has also been a critic and commentator on theatre and literature.

 In 2021, Caesar programmed a season of films and talks at the BFI commemorating the life and career of Earl Cameron.

+On 17 May 2023, Caesar was in conversation with Linton Kwesi Johnson at Brixton Library.

+In December 2023, Caesar curated a season celebrating Harry Belafonte in the "African Odysseys" programme at the BFI Southbank, with panel discussions alongside screenings of films spanning Belafonte's 70-year career.